w3f/polkadot-wiki/docs/learn/learn-balance-transfers.md

 Assuming that you have imported your Ledger account to the Polkadot-JS Extension, you will see a pop-up window for signing the balance transfer transaction.
 Review the transaction details on the Ledger device and approve it to sign the transaction.

-> If you are looking for instructions in a video, watch the tutorial on how to connect [Ledger to Polkadot JS UI](https://youtu.be/7VlTncHCGPc).
+> If you are looking for instructions in a video, watch the tutorial on how to connect [Ledger to Polkadot-JS Apps](https://youtu.be/7VlTncHCGPc).

 ![Ledger transfer](../assets/accounts/ledger-transaction.png)